-The City has partnered with Toronto Hydro to provide free energy coaching services to help you navigate home upgrades including guidance on clean heating and cooling technologies, along with access to qualified contractors, service providers and professionals.
-Learn more about the Furnace Upgrade Program and Toronto Hydro's energy coaching services.
+The City has collaborated with Toronto Hydro to provide free energy coaching services to help you navigate home upgrades with guidance on clean heating and cooling technologies, and access to qualified contractors, service providers and professionals.

 Incentives and Rebates to Green Your Home